 1. Interest.
 No interest shall accrue on the principal amount of this note.

 2. Principal.
-Payments of the principal shall be made by to in such amounts as may specify in writing from time to time, provided that the aggregate of principal payable hereunder shall not exceed the Principal Amount.
+Payments of the principal shall be made by Enron EES to [Future LLC] Pronghorn in such amounts as [Future LLC] Pronghorn may specify in writing from time to time, provided that the aggregate of principal payable hereunder shall not exceed the Principal Amount.

 3. Payments.
-All payments under this Note shall be paid to in lawful money of the United States of America in immediately available funds.
-Except as may be agreed by in writing from time to time, no payment required to be made by pursuant to this Note shall be subject to any right of defense, abatement, suspensions, deferment, reduction or counterclaim.
-Except as may be agreed by in writing from time to time, hereby waives for the benefit of any right to set-off or recoupment.
+All payments under this Note shall be paid to [Future LLC] Pronghorn in lawful money of the United States of America in immediately available funds.
+Except as may be agreed by [Future LLC] Pronghorn in writing from time to time, no payment required to be made by Enron EES pursuant to this Note shall be subject to any right of defense, abatement, suspensions, deferment, reduction or counterclaim.
+Except as may be agreed by [Future LLC] Pronghorn in writing from time to time, Enron EES hereby waives for the benefit of [Future LLC] Pronghorn any right to set-off or recoupment.

 4. Waivers.
 Except as otherwise expressly provided for herein, the makers, signers, sureties, guarantors and endorsers of this Note severally waive notice of acceptance of this Note, diligence in collecting, grace, notice and protest, and agree to one or more renewals or extensions for any period or periods of time, partial payments with or without notice, before or after maturity.
-If this Note shall be collected by legal proceedings or through a bankruptcy court, or shall be placed in the hands of an attorney for collection after default or maturity, agrees to pay all costs of collection, including reasonable attorneys= fees.
+If this Note shall be collected by legal proceedings or through a bankruptcy court, or shall be placed in the hands of an attorney for collection after default or maturity, Enron EES agrees to pay all costs of collection, including reasonable attorneys= fees.

 5. Choice of Law.
 THIS NOTE SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS WITHOUT GIVING EFFECT TO CONFLICT OF LAWS RULES OR CHOICE OF LAWS RULES THEREOF.